Oil and gas: Protect petroleum workers from radioactive material with personal dosimeter

 Oil and gas companies are heavily dependent on companies specializing in services and the supply of equipment and expertise, such as industrial radiography, which includes radiation protection.
 The professional radiation protection advisor (CRP) is responsible, within the organization, for supervising work involving ionizing radiation.

-What are the sources of radiation in the oil & gas industry?
+What are the sources of exposure to radioactivity in oil and gas?

 The oil & gas industry uses a variety of radiation sources, including naturally occurring radioactive materials (NORM) and non-destructive testing (NDT).

-NORM (Naturally Occurring Radioactive Material) is naturally present in reservoir rock formations and oil wells.
-Radiation levels in NORM materials are often due to radium, a radioactive material found abundantly in oil fields.
-Radioactive materials travel along with the produced water and oil, reaching the surface water or groundwater.
+NORM occurs naturally in reservoir rock formations and oil wells.
+Radiation levels in NORM materials are often due to radium, a radioactive element found in abundance in oilfields.

-When the material is processed, the NORM radiation can accumulate in down holes tubing, wellheads, production manifolds, production pipelines, processing equipment like separators, filters, or safety valves, water outlets, and sludge tanks during the oil extraction process.
+After the material has been processed, NORM radiation can accumulate at various points.
+For example, in downhole casings, wellheads, production manifolds and production pipelines.
+Concentrations can also be found in certain processing equipment.
+This includes diaphragm seals, filters, safety valves, water outlets and sludge tanks used during the oil extraction process.
 These concentrated radioactive deposits represent a risk during production, maintenance and decommissioning.

-Additionally, the oil industry extensively uses both open and closed radiation sources for activities such as non-destructive testing and industrial radiography, use of radioactive sources for level indication, density measurement, and gauging sensors.
+In addition, the oil industry makes extensive use of open and closed radiation sources for activities such as non-destructive testing and industrial radiography.
+These radioactive elements are used for level indication, density measurement and sensor calibration.

 Non-destructive testing (NDT)